KFJC: 2001–present

 As a result of continuing successful fund raisers, in 2002 and 2003 KFJC studios were upgraded again, bringing new equipment introducing digital broadcast mixers as well as a 24-track digital portable multitrack recording system.
 In 2004 KFJC celebrated 45 years on the air with an entire day of 45s being played on October 31.
 KFJC no longer focuses its efforts as being a training ground for students wishing to enter the broadcasting industry.
 Each show continues to have its own personality as determined by the DJ (with approval from the program director).
 DJs follow a moderately strict break clock and all shows (with the exception of certain "specialty shows") must play a minimum of 35% of their content from recently added material—known as the "current library".
 The exceptions to this policy are during "live mics" when bands play live at the station in an area affectionately known as "the pit", the occasional "Freak Week" of freeform programming, and the "Month of Mayhem" (May) when DJs are encouraged to come up with original programming focused on a band, a genre or another creative theme.
 KFJC celebrated its 50th anniversary in 2009 hosting a number of events throughout the year.
 The station held a logo contest and featured the winner and runners up in a San Jose art gallery exhibition called Blowing Minds Since 1959.
 Former KFJC DJs also joined in to help celebrate their 50th anniversary as part of a DJs from the past series, featuring memorable past DJs such as Hairy Kari, Jack Soil, Reject Girl, Peggy O, JC Clone, Diana Goddess of Pop, and Daryl Licht.
 There were tentative plans to move the station to other facilities on the Foothill campus between 2012 and 2014.
 However, Foothill College placed relocation of KFJC on very low priority in relation to other academic facilities, possibly because of recent educational budget cuts in California and other economic woes.

+HONORS: In 2020, long-time station supervisor Robert "Doc" Pelzel was inducted into the Bay Area Radio Hall of Fame.